24io/opencampus-ai-project/README.md

 where \(\sigma\) is an activation function (e.g., ReLU), \(W \in \mathbb{R}^{f \times d}\) is the learnable weight matrix (with \(d\) being the number of output features), and \(\beta \in \mathbb{R}^{d}\) is the bias term [^30].
-The layer applies the weight matrix \(W\) to transform the node features \(X\), then aggregates the features using the adjacency matrix \(A\), capturing information from neighbouring nodes.
+The layer applies the weight matrix \(W\) to transform the node features \(X\), then aggregates the features using the adjacency matrix $A$, capturing information from neighbouring nodes.
 For a more detailed description of convolutions on graphs, please refer to [^30].
 L2 regularisation is applied to the weights to prevent overfitting, ensuring that the model generalises well to unseen data.

 #### Graph Attention Layer